Inwerpsel/use-theme-editor/README.md

 ## Demo

+> Because conversion from webpack to vite is still ongoing, the online demo for now is not updated with the latest changes (mostly bugfixes).
+Once remaining vite issues are resolved, I'll set up an automated build.

 > Currently, demos live inside of `/docs` just to make them work with GitHub Pages.

 > I used some open source page content that seemed ok to use.